imperva/dsfkit/README.md

     5. ${region}: AWS region where you want to deploy DSF.
     6. ${web_console_cidr}: A list of CIDR blocks each surrounded by "" and separated by commas, which will allow DSF Hub web access once it is deployed.
 E.g., using ["0.0.0.0/0"] makes the Hub web console public.
 It is recommended to specify a more restricted IP and CIDR range.

 7. Click on **Launch Instance**.
-At this stage, the Installer Machine is initializing and will automatically create all necessary resources (Hub, GWs, etc.).
+At this stage, the Installer Machine is initializing and will automatically create all necessary resources (DSF Hub, Agentless Gateway's, etc.).

 8. Run SSH to installer machine from your computer or another computer which has access to the installer machine:
     ```bash